Tuanp703/Donations/README.md

 For more help on testing, refer to the video presentation shown [here](https://1drv.ms/p/s!Athwhc7bxjKBhZMMc7n27yt0hsVL6Q?e=S37rkb).
 The video file may take a bit of time to download (e.g. over 552 MB) and you need Powerpoint 2016 or later.

 ## Thank You for Your Time in the Evaluation of my ETH FUND ME dApp.
-## Please give me all TOP scores and connect wit me on Linkedin!
+## Please give me all TOP scores and connect with me on Linkedin!

 ![Thank You Very Much](/docs/img/168956283.jpg)